freesoft/UIUC-CS498_DV_Narrative_Visualization/README.md

 >2) Radio box: gender radio box in scene 5 directly decide which parmater to use for data query.

->3) country select list: Depeonds on which country viewer choose in scene 5, it also impacts the behavior of WDI API call, and D3 code either calls world data or each individual country's data.
+>3) country select list: Depends on which country viewer choose in scene 5, it also impacts the behavior of WDI API call, and D3 code either calls world data or each country's data.

 # Why my visualization is different than others?

 My visualization is based on realtime WorldBank API calling and parse the JSON result.
 This behavior caused lots of data parsing and data sync issue but also taught me a lot more than I learned from the classes. e.g., how to pass extra function parameter to the callback function which usually takes only `d` or `d`,`i`.
 Also, the visualization page will work well with updated data on WDI Worldbank data change as my code don't use locally loaded CSV.

-# What can be improved
+# Future work

-There is still some bug on the last page during overlapping the line chart.
-Also, internal chart drawing functions are flexible enough to take a query period(year) as a parameter, but I didn't have enough time to add it as query parameter, so the date is hardcoded from 2000 to 2017.
-Lastly, for whatever reason, World Bank WDI API only returns a first few country information up to China, although I am not sure if it's API side limitation or my D3 JSON fetch code bug, I'd like to fix this specific issue when I have extra time.
+* There is still some display issue on the last page during overlapping the line chart.
+* Also, internal chart drawing functions are flexible enough to take a query period(year) as a parameter, but I didn't have enough time to add it as query parameter, so the date is hardcoded from 2000 to 2017.
+It would be better with some range/scroller to allow viewers to control of it.